ugyenn-tsheringg/Spaceship-Titanic-Prediction-/README.md

 - Ensure Python 3.10+ and a GPU-enabled environment (if using Kaggle or similar).

 **2. Steps:**
-- Clone the repository or download titanic-spaceship (1).ipynb.
+- Clone the repository or download `titanic-spaceship.ipynb`.
-- Place train.csv and test.csv in the working directory.
+- Place `train.csv` and `test.csv` in the working directory.
 - Run the notebook cells sequentially.
-- The final submission.csv will be generated in the working directory.
+- The final `submission.csv` will be generated in the working directory.

 ## Future Improvements
 **1. Feature Engineering:**
-Extract deck, number, and side from Cabin for more granular features.
+Extract deck, number, and side from `Cabin` for more granular features.
 Apply log transformation to spending columns to reduce outlier impact.

 **2. Model Enhancements:**